 - Notification Center lets you glance are your messages and updates, but also lets a snooper do the same.

 - Siri lets you ask questions and give commands, but also lets anyone else pull up some of your information.

 Touch ID and Face ID are so convenient that it only takes a second or two to unlock anyway.
 So, if you're the least bit concerned about privacy and security, disable notification center, control center, and even Siri from your lock screen.
 If you want to go half-way, disable control center and turn off previews for your messages.
 That way no one can disable your device or read your messages (though they can still see who messaged you).

 3. Be safe

 With 2-step you need to enter both as password and a token—something you know and something you have.
-The token is supplied to your iPhone, iPad, Apple Watch or other device over SMS or over an app like Google Authenticator, Authy, 1Password, etc. That way, if someone gets your password but doesn't have the device and the current token—which change continuously—they still can't get in.
+The token is supplied to your iPhone, iPad, Apple Watch or another device over SMS or over an app like Google Authenticator, Authy, 1Password, etc. That way, if someone gets your password but doesn't have the device and the current token—which change continuously—they still can't get in.

 Not all services offer it and many do it differently but for anything that contains personal information, including your email, messages, online storage, etc., you should absolutely enable it.

-Note: Apple is in the midst of transitioning from an old to new 2-factor system but everyone should still have access to one of the two.
+Note: Apple is in the midst of transitioning from an old to the new 2-factor system but everyone should still have access to one of the two.